athms/hcprep/README.md

 ## 4. Basic Usage
 All basic information about the task-fMRI data is contained in the `basics` class of the `info` module.

-This class contains the:
+The `basics` class contains the:
-- names of all HCP tasks
+- names of all HCP tasks: 'EMOTION', 'GAMBLING', 'LANGUAGE', 'MOTOR', 'RELATIONAL', 'SOCIAL', 'WM'
 - names of each class (ie., cognitive state) within each task
-- number of classes per task
 - subject IDs for each task
-- run IDs
+- run IDs: 'LR', 'RL'
-- repetition time of the fMRI data in seconds
+- repetition time of the fMRI data in seconds: 0.72

 ```python
 hcp_info = hcprep.info.basics()